harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 When deploying multiple Helm charts using the same infrastructure definition, the default release naming scheme can potentially use the same release name for each chart.
 However, Harness allows for customization of the release name using pipeline variables or runtime inputs.
 This flexibility ensures that each deployment can have a unique release name, preventing any confusion during the upgrade or rollback of charts.

-### Which command does Harness use to apply the manifests during a blue-green deployment?
+### Which command does Harness use to apply the manifests during a Blue Green deployment?

 We use a kubectl command similar to the one below: `kubectl --kubeconfig=config apply --filename=manifests.yaml --record`